 Caregivers have shared countless stories in the forum about elders who used to be mild-mannered and proper suddenly cursing at them or calling them insulting names.
-When it happens in public, it’s embarrassing, and when it happens in private, it’s hurtful.
+When these verbal outbursts happen in private, they’re hurtful; When they happen in public, it’s downright embarrassing.

-When this behavior is out of character for an elder, the start of Alzheimer’s or another form of dementia is a likely cause.
-If the onset is quite sudden, a urinary tract infection (UTI) is another common culprit.
-UTIs present very differently in seniors, and symptoms include behavioral changes like agitation.
+When this behavior is out of character for an elder and gradually gets worse, the start of Alzheimer’s disease or another form of dementia is a likely cause.
+If the onset is quite sudden, a urinary tract infection is another common culprit.
+UTIs present very differently in seniors than in younger individuals, and symptoms often include behavioral changes like agitation.

 When a swearing tirade sets in, another technique is to use distraction.
-Their fit may end once they’re focused on something else.
+The outburst may end once they’re focused on something else, especially for dementia patients.
 Try bringing up happy times from the old days.
-Elders love to reminisce, and prompting them to change the subject and tap into their long-term memory will likely cause them to forget about whatever it is that set them off.
-If none of these suggestions work, your best bet is to learn not to take this behavior personally.
-Back off, disappear and wait for it to blow over.
+Elders love to reminisce, and prompting them to change the subject and tap into their long-term memory will likely cause them to forget about whatever it is that set them off in the first place.
+If none of these suggestions works, your best bet is to learn not to take this behavior personally.
+When a senior becomes hostile, back off, disappear for a little while and wait for it to blow over.

 - Outrageous Things People With Dementia Say and How to Respond

 Paranoia and hallucinations in the elderly can take many forms.
-Seniors may accuse family members of stealing, see people and things that aren’t there, or believe someone is trying to harm them.
+Seniors may make false accusations of theft or abuse, see people and things that aren’t there, or believe someone is trying to harm them.
 These behaviors can be especially difficult for caregivers to witness and try to remedy.

 Hallucinations and delusions in elders are serious warning signs of a physical or mental problem.
-Keep track of what your loved one is experiencing and discuss it with their doctor as soon as possible.
-This behavior could be something as simple as be a side effect of a medication they are taking, or it could point to a UTI.
+Keep track of what your loved one is experiencing and when so you can discuss it with their doctor as soon as possible.
+This behavior could be explained by something as simple as a side effect of a new medication they are taking, dehydration or a UTI.

-Oftentimes, paranoia and hallucinations are associated with Alzheimer’s disease or dementia.
-When this is the case, caregiving experts seem to agree that the best thing to do is just relax and go with the flow.
-Do not, try to talk them out of a delusion.
+Oftentimes, paranoia and hallucinations are associated with dementia.
+When this is the case, caregiving experts seem to agree that the best thing to do is go with the flow.
+Do not try to talk dementia patients out of a delusion.
 Validation is a good coping technique, because what the elder is seeing, hearing or experiencing is very real to them.
-Convincing them otherwise is fruitless.
+Convincing them otherwise is fruitless and may make them more upset.
 Acknowledge the senior’s concerns and perception of reality in a soothing voice.
-If they are scared or agitated, assure them that they are safe and you will help them through experience.
+If they are scared or agitated, redirect them while assuring that they are safe and you will help them through the experience.

-- Validation Therapy for Dementia: Calming or Condescending?
+- Is Using Validation for Dementia Calming or Condescending?